i0nics/super-mario-run/README.md

     getEnemyImage() Method that returns current enemy's image file
 ```

- <p>The Enemies class manages the location, movement, speed and collision detection of desired enemy</p>
+<p>B) The Enemy class manages the location, movement, speed and collision detection of desired enemy (Goomba or Koopa Troopa)</p>

 ```
 class Enemy that implements the Enemies interface
     Enemy initialization constructor (main, levelPane, String enemyType, locationX, locationY) set program to main
         set level to levelPane
-        set enemyImg to the image of enemy at location (locationX, locationY) initialize head to an invisible GRectangle object with appropriate height and width initialize body to an invisible GRectangle objectwith appropriate height and width
+        set enemy type (Goomba or Koopa Troopa) to parameter enemyType set enemyImg to the image of enemy at location (locationX, locationY) initialize head to an invisible GRectangle object with appropriate height and width initialize body to an invisible GRectangle objectwith appropriate height and width